-Participant Race & Ethnicity by NYC Borough^{20 21} Looking at borough locations, we see the majority of our participants hail from Manhattan (45%), followed by Brooklyn (23%) and Queens (13%) (see Figure 26).
+Participant Race & Ethnicity by NYC Borough $^{^{20}}$ Looking at borough locations, we see the majority of our participants hail from Manhattan (45%), followed by Brooklyn (23%), and Queens (13%) (see Figure 26).
 These statistics closely follow citywide statistics on places of work.
 Black participants reported the Bronx as the most common borough of residence, while Asian participants were more evenly distributed across boroughs.
 40% of Bronx and Queens residents identified as Hispanic, while 20% to 30% selected Hispanic as their ethnicity in Brooklyn, Manhattan, and Staten Island (see Figures 27 and 28).
 Total Participants by Borough Location

 Figure 26.
 Map of participant home boroughs

-20. Percentages in this section represent an n size of 788.
+^{20.} Percentages in this section represent an n size of 788.

-21. 13% of participants chose not to disclose their race and 10% chose not to disclose ethnicity.
+^{21.
+13%} of participants chose not to disclose their race and 10% chose not to disclose ethnicity.

 Participant Race & Ethnicity by NYC Borough

-Participant Race by Borough Location Figure 27.
-Participant intake form results
+Participant Race by Borough Location

-Participant Borough Location by Ethnicity
+Figure 27.
+Participant intake form results Participant Borough Location by Ethnicity

 Figure 28.
 Participant intake form results

 Race & Income Intersections

 45% of participants who shared their income are making under \$60,000 per year.
 Another 14% earn between \$60,000 and \$90,000 (see Figure 29).
 Considering that many of our participants are parents or household heads, this places our audience squarely in the lower-middle income demographic.

 Figure 29.
 Participant intake form results

 Race & Income Intersections

-Additionally, people of color make up ~70% of the participants making under \$60,000 per year (see Figure 30)(NYC median income is \$61,200).
+Additionally, people of color make up ~70% of the participants making under \$60,000 per year (see Figure 30)(NYC median income for women is \$56,100).
 As income level increases, so does the proportion of participants identifying as White.
 Ethnicity is more evenly distributed, with an average 30% of Hispanic participants across income brackets (see Figure 31).

+Participant Income Range by Race

 Figure 30.
-Participant intake form results
+Participant intake form results Participant Income Range by Ethnicity